swcarpentry/shell-novice/05-script.md

 >
 > for file in $inFolder/*.txt
 > do
->   #string manipulation that removes leading forward slashes - only file name remains
+>   #string manipulation that removes leading forward slashes - only base filename remains
 > 	baseFile=${file##*[/]}
 >
 >   #grep is a command that selects lines that contain word $SearchStore from a given file $file